yuto1115/tp/docs/UserGuide.md

 ```

 **Behaviour:**
-The second transaction of the first entry is changed to `$50.00 repaid on 2025-02-02`.
+The second transaction of the first entry will be changed to `$50.00 repaid on 2025-02-02`.

 **Scenario 3:** Editing both amount and date<br>